 Professors are often very busy people.
-They manage large groups of students, colleagues and clients.
-They’re often off campus multiple days working in the field.
+They manage large groups of students, colleagues, and clients.
+They’re often off campus for multiple days working in the field.

 Because they are so busy, they will likely approve the solution that your present to them.
 It makes the issue quick and easy for them and gets it off their plate.

 Suggesting a solution and timeframe also shows that you have thought about what to do.

 In this instance, the extension request can be seen in these two ways.
 You have come to the teacher and either said: